psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

 .. psivar:: HF TOTAL ENERGY

-   The total electronic energy [Eh] for the Hartree--Fock method, without any dispersion correction; the first three (or four, since :math:`E_{xc} = 0`) terms in Eq. :eq:`SCFterms`.
+   The total electronic energy [E_h] for the Hartree--Fock method, without any dispersion correction; the first three (or four, since :math:`E_{xc} = 0`) terms in Eq. :eq:`SCFterms`.
 Quantity :math:`E_{\text{HF}}` in Eq. :eq:`SCFterms`.

+.. psivar:: HF KINETIC ENERGY

+   The total kinetic energy [E_h] of the Hartree--Fock method.

-.. psivar:: HF TOTAL GRADIENT
+.. psivar:: HF POTENTIAL ENERGY

-   The total electronic gradient [E_h/a0] of the Hartree--Fock method, ({nat}, 3).
+   The total potential energy [E_h] of the Hartree--Fock method.

+.. psivar:: HF VIRIAL RATIO

+   The virial ratio of the Hartree--Fock method.
+Only defined for a fully quantum mechanical computation, i.e., not QM/MM.

 .. psivar:: HF DIPOLE GRADIENT